justinlouau/surveys/contact.md

 #### Contact

-If you need to contact me for whatever reason, you can email me at <a href = "mailto: justin.lou@sydney.edu.au">justin.lou@sydney.edu.au</a>
+To contact me for whatever reason, please email me at <a href = "mailto: justin.lou@sydney.edu.au">justin.lou@sydney.edu.au</a>